 The Duchy of Brittany was a feudal state in today's north-western France; the dukes tried to retain their independence in the long conflict between England and France, but eventually in 1491 Duchess Anne of Brittany was forced to marry King Charles VIII of France; the personal union between the two states ended in 1532 when the Duchy was absorbed into the Kingdom of France.
 In 1582 the brotherhood in charge of S. Ivo dei Brittoni was merged with that of S. Luigi dei Francesi, but the church retained its reference to Brittany.

-(left) Interior; (right-above) altar with the "ermine" (i.e. a fur represented as black spots on a white background - it opens in another window), the heraldic symbol of Brittany; (right-below) Cosmati work floor
+(left) Interior; (right-above) altar with the "ermine" (i.e. a fur represented as black spots on a white background, the heraldic symbol of Brittany (it can be seen in a fine Renaissance palace built by Thomas le Roy, a Breton prelate); (right-below) Cosmati work floor

 The church is one of the French religious institutions in Rome (Pieux ╔tablissements de la France) which include also S. Luigi dei Francesi, S. Nicola dei Lorenesi, SS.
 Andrea e Claudio dei Borgognoni and SS.
 TrinitÓ dei Monti.
 You may wish to see a directory of national churches in Rome.

 Palazzo Cardelli and (inset) detail of the cornice showing the heraldic symbols of the family: Cardelli means small thistles